saltstack/salt/doc/topics/installation/windows.rst

 Salt has full support for running the Salt Minion on Windows.

-There are no plans for the forseeable future to develop a Salt Master on Windows.
+There are no plans for the foreseeable future to develop a Salt Master on Windows.
 For now you must run your Salt Master on a supported operating system to control your Salt Minions on Windows.